yphil-dev/petrolette/DEV.md

 At the first startup, Pétrolette generates its page using a default tabs and feeds list, then copies this structured list the the client's local storage persistent cache.
 The user can (should) also use a third party cloud storage to write / read his / her tabs and feeds, in order to have the same contents on all machines : Desktop, laptop, phone, etc.

-Why is there a server in the first place, **why can't the client do all the RSS requests?** Because of [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), that's actually the *only* reason, if you exclude my desire to learn server-side JS :)
+## Why is there a server in the first place ?

+**why can't the client do all the RSS requests?** Because of [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), tjat's why and it's actually the *only* reason, if you exclude my desire to learn server-side JS :)

 pm2 automatically restarts both Pétrolette when its files are edited (excluding cache and module/lib directories, of course, see [pm2.config.json](pm2.config.json)) and itself if the host machine restarts.

 ### Server configuration

+The ports are set up in [the config file](./package.json).
+To redirect on a vanilla Linux box :

-`iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8000`
+`iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8000` `iptables -t nat -I PREROUTING -p tcp --dport 443 -j REDIRECT --to-port 8001`

 ### Logging